TABISHCODING/Daily-LeetCode-Practice-Notes/1)Python_Fundamentals/interview questions.md

 ## **Q20.
 Where do you see yourself in 2–3 years?**

-Working as a strong backend/AI engineer contributing to scalable systems, automation, and NLP-driven applications.
+In the next 2–3 years, I see myself working as a strong Python/Backend developer, contributing to scalable applications and automation systems, and gradually taking on more responsibility.

 ---

 ## **Q21.
 Why do you want to join our company?**

-Because your company works with modern technologies, and I want to contribute while learning from real production workflows.
+Because your company works with modern technologies and follows structured development practices.
+I want to contribute to real projects, learn from experienced developers, and grow as a backend/full-stack engineer.

 ---

 ## **Q22.
 What type of projects do you want to work on?**

-AI automation, backend APIs, NLP systems, and scalable applications.
+I want to work on backend APIs, automation systems, AI-integrated applications, and projects that involve problem-solving and scalability.

 ---